-- 1. To present to the Cabinet, the results of the Waveney Built Facilities Assessment. - 2.
-To seek Cabinet approval for the adoption of the Waveney Built Facilities Strategy Document as a key driver for investment and strategic support for facility development. - 3.
-To seek Cabinet approval to deliver against the action plan set out in the Strategy Document.
+- 1. To present to Overview & Scrutiny Committee the results of the Waveney Built Facilities Assessment. - 2.
+To seek a recommendation to Cabinet for the adoption of the Waveney Built Facilities Strategy Document as a key driver for investment and strategic support for facility development. - 3.
+To seek a recommendation to Cabinet for approval to deliver against the action plan set out in the Strategy Document.